getify/You-Dont-Know-JS/scope-closures/apB.md

 Use separate closures for caching of `isPrime(..)` and `factorize(..)`, rather than putting them inside a single scope.

+Try out the exercise for yourself, then check out the suggested solution at the end of this appendix.

 ### A Word About Memory

 I want to share a little quick note about this closure cache technique and the impacts it has on your application's performance.